Filter Options

 What does a typical day look like on safari?

 “All African safari holidays run to the same typical timetable.
 The best times to see wildlife, particularly predators being active, is at the beginning and end of the day.
 These golden hours at dawn and dusk are also the best times for photography.
 So be prepared for very early starts!
 You will usually be woken at dawn, and given tea, coffee, rusks or cereal.
 The aim is to get going on your game drive as early as possible at first light.
 The morning game drive usually lasts three to four hours, including a coffee and comfort break.
 You return to your camp or lodge for brunch.
 Then you are free to relax and take a siesta, or perhaps lie by the pool, during the middle of the day.
-It’s a good idea to bring something to read for this down time.
+It’s a good idea to bring something to read for this downtime.
 Later in the afternoon you will meet again for tea and snacks, before setting out on your second game drive of the day.
 This will usually include a stop for sundowner drinks, to watch the setting sun.
-The game drive then returns to your accommodation in the dark, using a spotlight to look for nocturnal animals.
+The game drive then returns to your accommodations in the dark, using a spotlight to look for nocturnal (active during the night) animals.
 Evening meals are usually served just after returning to camp.
 In some countries night drives are offered after dinner at around 8pm.
-Such drives can be a unique opportunity to spot nocturnal (only active at night) wildlife such as genets.
+Such drives can be a unique opportunity to spot nocturnal wildlife such as genets.
 Unless you have paid for exclusive use, be prepared for sharing your game-drive vehicle with other guests.
 This can be huge fun (although sometimes you need to be quite tolerant).
-It is always a good idea to offer to swap around your seating positions during your safari. ”
+It is always a good idea to offer to swap around your seating positions during your safari.”

 5